scottlallen/DserSweeps/README.md

 ## Link to Published Manuscript
 Link to the published manuscript will be added here once available.

-## Data Accessibility
-DOIs or accession numbers for required files will be added here once available.

 ## Outline of major R Markdown sections
 ### 1. Mapping and Variant Discovery
 ### 2. Haplotype Phasing